Home :: Travel Planning :: Travel Checklist

 A final word

-When you land, don't forget to tell people you've arrived safely!
+When you land, don't forget to let people know you've arrived safely!

 Your travel checklist should be flexible: add what you need to, delete what you don't, and make it as personal as you want!